nrr/diffeomorphic/2014/11/good_chef_practices.md

 robust, and fault tolerant, at least from a business continuity perspective.
 Your VCS already has these properties though, right?

-# A strategy on version control
+# Opinions on version control

 Frankly, I'm a big fan of using Subversion as the source of truth.
 It's stable, supported by a lot of environments and tools, well-known by